Every year in an English country hotel near Melton Mowbray a strange but endearing event takes place.

 A QED MA19 switchbox was used to switch instantly between the two amplifiers.
 Naim NAC A4 cable was used throughout.

 Disclaimer: this was not intended as a scientific investigation.
-Level matching was done by ear, and there were several aspects of the setup there were sub-optimal.
+Level matching was done by ear, and there were several aspects of the setup that were sub-optimal.
 The system was in a small hotel bedroom (as you can see by the headrest which forms the backdrop to the system) and thrown together quickly.

 Still, the Naim amplifier is both highly regarded by many audiophiles, and also considered somewhat coloured, this failing more than mitigated by its pace and drive.
 The Yamaha won awards as a good budget amplifier but is not really anything special; however it has the benefit of modern electronics.
 These two amplifiers are very different both in age and (you would think) character.